OwenDostie/florida-charter-schools/readme.md

 # Florida Charter Schools
 In the last 20 years there has been tremendous adoption of charter schools in Florida.
 The percent of students in charter schools has grown by a factor of 14 (from 0.75% in 1999 to 10.8% in 2018).
 Support for charter education in Florida is political and divisive.
-Effects of charter schools on the performance of nearby traditional public schools (TPS) is a large point of contention that has not been thoroughly studied.
+Effects of charter schools on the performance of nearby traditional public schools (TPS) is a point of contention that has not been thoroughly studied.
 One of the objectives of this research is to address the existance and nature of these effects.

 ![Image of Yaktocat](img/emergenceOfCharterSchools.gif)